 - Free up overhead capital and enable both organizational flexibility and competitiveness by retaining talent on a per-project basis.

 Choosing whether or not to pursue a TTM approach is one that has to be considered on a case-by-case basis.
-For example, if your business’s talent requirements fall neatly into traditional full-time roles, or if limited innovation in your industry minimizes the risk of disruption from more nimble competitors, pursuing contingent work arrangements may not be for you.
+For example, if your talent requirements fall into traditional full-time roles, or if limited innovation in your industry minimizes the risk of disruption from more agile competitors, pursuing contingent work arrangements may not be for you.

 “However, if you find yourself facing shortages of specific talents, labor pool limitations or the need for greater flexibility in project-based hiring, looking beyond standard hiring practices to tap new pools of contingent workers may be the right choice,” says Rickerd.